granttruesdale/my_portfolio/README.md

 ## Acknowledgements
  - This project was inspired by Professor Mike Colbert at the University of Iowa
- - The foundation of this project stems from
+ - The foundation of this project stems from the Red Ground template which can be found [here](https://www.free-css.com/free-css-templates)
 ## Contact
 Feel free to reach out with any questions, my contact information can be found at [granttruesdale.com](https://granttruesdale.com/).